menu

 1. It identifies vulnerabilities by testing the application in its running environment.

-2. It is the only security testing method, not programming language agnostic, because it doesn’t examine the source code.
+2. It is the only security testing method that is not programming language agnostic because it does not examine the source code.

 3. DAST uses regression testing and makes it easy to check a previous vulnerability if a vulnerability is reproduced.